Disabling the Matrix / Chapter 7 / Riddles, Archons, and Mud Shadows

 I am not denying the existence of the flyers.
 I saw a picture once (taken with an infrared camera) in which two creatures resembling amoebas hovered in our atmosphere.
 They were not visible to the naked eye, but the unknown entities were there.
 Were they archons?

-But we are giving too much importance to these miserable parasites, disregarding our most ubiquitous and damaging enemy: our egomania.
+But we are giving too much importance to these miserable parasites, disregarding our most ubiquitous and damaging enemy: our self importance.
 Our hubris delivers us to our nemesis: the archons and the ruling class.
-Sharing their egomania, we participate in their charade.
-We applaud King Charles and vote for his minions.
+We participate in their charade, applauding King Charles, voting for his minions, and absorbing their egomania.

 It is our ego that makes us prey.
-If we unmask the imposter, if we relocate it to its rightful place (gatekeeper), we will be invulnerable—no more karma.
-If we awake we will understand that all organic or inorganic forces attacking us will fail repelled by our inner balance.
-Our strength does not reside in our minds but in our hearts—I am referring to our psychic hearts located beside our physical ones, the one connected to Spirit.
+If we unmask the imposter and relocate it to its rightful place (gatekeeper), we will be invulnerable—no more karma.
+If we awake, we will understand that all organic or inorganic forces attacking us will fail, repelled by our inner balance.
+Our strength does not reside in our minds but in our hearts—I am referring to our psychic hearts located beside our physical ones, the ones connected to our Source.

 The Buddha explained to the impaired young monk that he only had to keep his attention on the broom as it moved back and forth.
-And he told the two monks to please keep sweeping until his return.
-When he returned the three monks had attained enlightenment.
+He told the other two monks to please keep sweeping until he returned.
+Upon his return, he found three enlightenment monks.

 Work in Progress!

 This book (published in installments on this blog) is free.
 It will still be available after publication.
-A copy (PDF) will also be available upon request–free of charge.
-It has essential information.
-Please share.
+A copy (PDF) will also be available upon request.
+It does the following for you.

 Thanks for your feedback.
 It is helping.